Germany–Iceland relations

 Germany–Iceland relations are the bilateral relations between Germany and Iceland.
+Germany has an embassy in Reykjavík, while Iceland has an embassy in Berlin.
 Both countries are also members of the OECD, the OSCE, the CBSS (although Iceland has no coast on the Baltic Sea) and the Schengen Area (although Iceland is not a member of the EU).

 History

 Early history

 Already in the saga of the Song of the Nibelungs, Brünhild, Queen of Iceland, is mentioned, who is recruited by Siegfried under the protection of his invisibility cloak during a journey to the far north for King Gunther (who has his power base in Worms).

 Documented relations between Iceland and the German-speaking world date back to around 900.
 The first German to visit Iceland was probably missionary bishop Frederick in 981, who promoted the Christianization of Iceland during his five-year stay.
 The priest Dankbrand (or Thangbrand, in Icelandic Þangbrandr), an envoy of the Norwegian king, was also committed to this a few years later.
 The first Icelandic bishop to be consecrated was Ísleifur Gissurarson in Bremen in 1056.

 Until 1104, when the ecclesiastical province of Lund was separated from the Metropolitanate of Bremen-Hamburg, the Icelandic bishopric of Skálholt, was under the metropolitan authority of the Archbishopric of Bremen.

 The first written accounts of Iceland in German date from the 11th century and go back to Adam of Bremen.

 Christopher of Bavaria (1416-1448), born Christoph von Pfalz-Neumarkt was also ruler of Iceland (Icelandic: Kristófer af Bæjaralandi) as king of Denmark, Sweden and Norway.
 Didrik Pining from Hildesheim, a participant in an international expedition with João Vaz Corte-Real, among others, which was to re-establish contact with Greenland in 1473-76 and is said to have reached the North American mainland in the process, was governor of Iceland from 1478 to 1490.

 In the 15th and 16th centuries, trade was conducted between the Hanseatic League and especially Hamburg on the one hand and Iceland on the other.
 In the mid-16th century, the Lutheran-style Reformation was imposed in Iceland.
 In 1814, during the Napoleonic Wars, the Peace of Kiel was concluded between Sweden, Great Britain and Denmark.
 From the point of view of the Icelanders, this peace was a perpetuation of Denmark's dominance over their country, which had already been ruled by Norway since 1380.
 In 1854, the Danish trade monopoly was abolished.
 In World War I, Denmark, and by extension Iceland, remained neutral.
 Since 1918, Iceland was only loosely connected to Denmark by personal union.